programmer-ke/replatform/README.md

 [5]: https://easyhtmlcss.com/

-The `scp` command can be used to transfer files to the server via SSH.
+The `scp` or `rsync` commands can be used to transfer files to the server via SSH.

+#### Web analytics

+Web analytics that will be regerated every few minutes can be accessed on the browser at the server's hostname at `/report.html` e.g. `myplatform.example.org/report.html`

+These are generated from the web server's logs, so you can get some analytics without having visitors download JavaScript trackers.

 #### Email files in the server